Where are they in relation to the wall & the trees & sound?

 “Yes, Mother.
 Just fine, thank you.
 I’ll watch for you from the palms if I’m still awake.”
-Imri hugged him and took the west fork.
+Imri took the west fork.

 Zophai came along next and waved his white-flagged wrist.
 “So, is this Jenin?”

-One by one, fourteen men wearing white on the left wrist strode up to the crossroads, and Micaiah sent each one west.
+One by one, fourteen more men wearing white on the left wrist strode up to the crossroads, and Micaiah sent each man west.

-As Micaiah watched the last man leave, he sang. “‘Blessed are they …’” After 176 verses, he started west himself.
+As the last man left, Micaiah chanted in a low voice, “‘Blessed are they …’” After 176 verses, he started west.

-The stars were fading, and when his road dropped into the Jezreel Valley, the sun had climbed free of the mountains of Gilead.
-By the time the hill of Megiddo came in sight, a clear blue sky had opened.
+The brilliant stars faded and, when Micaiah’s path dropped into the Jezreel Valley, the sun peeked over the mountains of Gilead.
+By the time the hill of Megiddo came in sight, the sky opened clear and blue.

-After the Megiddo cutoff, a few date palms rose from a grove of pomegranates, and the brown scarf Gera had described waved from the palm nearest the road.
+After the cutoff, three date palms rose from a grove of pomegranates, and a brown scarf waved from a trunk.

+Next?
 Micaiah hung his head and gave a loud sigh.
-Next they would crawl into a cold, damp cave.
-That was next.
+They would crawl into a cold, damp cave.

-Micaiah’s jaw hung loose.
-He held his head in his hands, then stretched on his back between pomegranate trees and avoided looking at Imri or the others.
-This would be his last view of the sky.
+Micaiah’s chin trembled.
+He held his head in his hands, then stretched out on his back between trees and avoided the eyes of Imri and the others.
+This view of sky would be his last.

-Zophai tapped him on the shoulder and pointed toward the road.
+Zophai tapped him on the shoulder and pointed to the path.

 Micaiah sat up.

 A little girl with a white cloth on her left wrist skipped up to the intersection and pushed her scarf back on her head.
-Tight black curls fell around her face as she pulled a branch aside and squinted under the trees.
-She scanned every face and then locked eyes with Micaiah.
+Tight black curls fell around her face as she lifted a branch and squinted under the trees.
+She scanned every face before she locked eyes with Micaiah.
 “Follow me.”

-Micaiah took an extra stride that landed him beside the girl.
+An extra stride landed Micaiah beside the girl.
 “Who are you?”

 She flicked him a sober look.
 “No talking.”
-She led away from the road toward the gurgle of a stream.
-Soon the only sounds came from wind ruffling the leaves or water splashing over rocks and rushing down chutes.
+She led away from the path toward the gurgle of a stream.
+Only the wind ruffling the leaves or water splashing over rocks and rushing down chutes broke the silence.
 The girl paused.
 “No tracks by the bank, please.”

 Micaiah examined the ground.
 No path.
 Theirs would be the first footprints.